willettk/ancientlives/README.md

 	# Create the matlab database in an interactive session

-    # Note: make sure the header line is stripped and quotation marks removed from the "markers.csv" file
+    # Note: make sure the header line is stripped and quotation marks removed from the "markers.txt" file

     isub -n nodes=1:ppn=4 -m 16GB -w 24:00:00
 	module load matlab